PhilippGnoyke/arcan-1.2.1-modded/README.md

 * Added the calculation of several new metrics.
 * Adapted the printed output files to the data required by AsTdEA.
 * Modified data flow to enable multi-threaded usage and to increase efficiency by reducing repeated graph traversals.
+* Major optimization: Reduced runtime complexity from a quadratic to a linear trend in relation to the input size (classes, packages, dependency edges)

 ## Installation
 This modification is intended to be used along with [AsTdEA](https://github.com/PhilippGnoyke/AsTdEA) and thus included in its installation.

 ## Usage
 This modification is controlled by AsTdEA and does not require direct human input.
-See the [readme of AsTdEA](https://github.com/PhilippGnoyke/AsTdEA/blob/master/README.md) for detailed instructions.
+See the [readme of AsTdEA](https://github.com/PhilippGnoyke/AsTdEA/blob/master/README.md) for detailed instructions and a breakdown of all metrics.